 Overall, a single stink bug is very small.
 Although the Brown Marmorated Stink Bug (BMSB) is larger than other shield bugs, they are still pretty small.
-This insects are less than an inch long and look like a tiny walking shield.
+These insects are less than an inch long and look like tiny walking shields.
 Despite their size, stink bugs are hardy, reproduce fast, have few if any natural predators in North America, which has helped them spread across the country and become a serious agricultural pest.

 But I don’t run a farm, you say, so why should I care?
 Well, stink bugs are not picky about the fruits and vegetables they devour.
 Stink bugs can decimate your garden or vegetation in your yard.
 Plus, when it gets to be near fall or winter, these insects look for a place to hide and could easily end up inside your home.

-For example, this article in the New Yorker tells the story of a home which ended up with more than twenty thousand stink bugs inside of it.
+For example, this article in the New Yorker tells the story of a home that ended up with more than twenty thousand stink bugs inside of it.

 If you have been finding stink bugs around or inside your home, contact your local Ehrlich Pest Control office and discuss how to get treatments.

 So, let’s get into the basics.
 A stink bug is a flying insect in the family Pentatomidae.
 They were native to China, Korea, and Japan and probably hitched a ride in shipping containers to the United States where they were first detected in the state of Pennsylvania.
 They are an agricultural pest that has some predators back in their native Asia, but very few here in the United States.